stellarsquall/chef-fundamentals-lab_day2/03_ohai/README.md

 ## Ohai, welcome!

-_In this module you will run the ohai tool directly, view it's output, and learn about executing various plugins._
+_In this module you will run the Ohai tool directly, view its output, and learn about executing various plugins._

 * Log in to the CentOS 7 machine using your SSH client.
   * Ask the instructor for connection details if needed.